What Is God’s Grace? (7 powerful truths you need to know)

 4. God’s Grace Adopts Us Into His Family

 See what kind of love the Father has given to us, that we should be called children of God; and so we are.
-The reason why the world does not know us is that it did not know him.Beloved, we are God’s children now, and what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is.And everyone who thus hopes in him purifies himself as he is pure.
+The reason why the world does not know us is that it did not know him.
+Beloved, we are God’s children now, and what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is.
+And everyone who thus hopes in him purifies himself as he is pure.
 1 John 3:1-3

 Throughout the Bible you see God call his followers his children.
 Apostle Paul says we were adopted into God’s family (Romans 8:15).
 God has shown his incredible love for us by bringing us into his family.

 Think of the implications of that.
 To be a child of God.
-The one who is all-powerful, all-knowing, and ever-present is your father.
+The one who is all-powerful, all-knowing, and ever-present is your Father.

-If we can keep our focus on this, how we live our lives would change.
+If we can keep our focus on this, how we live our lives will change.
 God cares about us and is guiding us.
 We need not worry.
 We are his children and he loves us.

 5. God’s Grace Brings Us Closer To Our Father

 Jesus said to him, “I am the way, and the truth, and the life.
-No one comes to the Father except through me.
+No one comes to the Father except through me.”
 John 14:6

-Many view God’s grace as a get out of hell free card or access to eternal life.
+Many view God’s grace as a “get out of hell free” card or access to eternal life.
 But that misses the point.
 God’s desire isn’t to just spare you from pain.
 It’s to reunite you with him.
 He wants the relationship that sin severed to be restored.

 The forgiveness of sins allows this to happen.
-It doesn’t just save us from hell, it reunites us with our heavenly father.
+It doesn’t just save us from hell, it reunites us with our heavenly Father.

 Grace allows us to come back.
 Sin cast us away.
 It created a chasm that kept us apart.
 Grace is the bridge that allows us to come back to the other side.
 It mends the wounds that sin caused.
 It forgives the mistakes that we made.
+Grace brings us back to the Father.

 6. God’s Grace Allows Us To Live In Freedom